Khirbet Qana: Description of excavation site

 Khirbet Qana is located on a 100-meter hill, on the north side of Beth Netofa valley.
-Excavations have shown that Khirbet Qana was used as a settlement from the Hellenistic to the Erly Arab period, with housing in use from the Hellenistic period through the Byzantine period.
+Excavations have shown that Khirbet Qana was used as a settlement from the Hellenistic to the Early Arab period, with housing in use from the Hellenistic period through the Byzantine period.
 Khirbet Qana was a densely populated, but small, rural village that relied mainly on agriculture.

 Excavations at Khirbet Qana have revealed that the unwalled city was partially built into the area's hillsides, resulting in terraced houses on the hill, with larger houses arranged around a courtyard in the flatter areas.
 Researchers have identified 3 types of houses at Khirbet Qana; terraced housing, side courtyard houses, and central courtyard houses.
 Terraced houses were located on the steep eastern and western slopes of the hill, while side courtyard houses were located in the flatter area to the north.
 Courtyard houses were located in the flattest areas of the village, on the hilltop, and featured large central courtyards.

 In addition to residential housing, Khirbet Qana includes a Jewish synagogue, a later Byzantine complex (possibly a “veneration cave”), and a series of tombs.
 There is also some evidence of a monumental building of some kind on the hilltop, perhaps a synagogue, at which a fragment of fresco was found during the excavations of the site.